 Agatha Christie has become a remarkable institution, her standing as a novelist reinforced by her stage successes, particularly The Mousetrap, which, running continuously in the West End since 1952, has become one of London’s major tourist attractions.
 With Christie recognised as a publishing phenomenon, the “brand” is a very valuable asset indeed.
-So it was a major event when Agatha Christie Limited for the first time gave permission for Hercule Poirot to be exhumed from his literary grave and to have his “little grey cells” reactivated in Sophie Hannah’s The Monogram Murders.
+So it was a major event when Agatha Christie Limited for the first time gave permission for Hercule Poirot to be exhumed from his literary grave and to have his “little grey cells” reactivated by crime novelist Sophie Hannah.
 “Continuation literature,” a form of appropriation encouraged by postmodernism, appears to be flourishing, but it could be argued that more is at stake with Agatha Christie, in so far as she is the most widely published novelist ever.
 (Indeed, she is sometimes said to be up there with Shakespeare and the Bible.)

-Hannah sets the action in 1929, which places the action, as a Poirot case, not long after the legendary The Murder of Roger Ackroyd (1926), of which more anon, and between The Mystery of the Blue Train (1928) and Peril at End House (1932).
+Hannah sets The Monogram Murders in 1929, which places the action not long after the legendary The Murder of Roger Ackroyd (1926), of which more anon, and between The Mystery of the Blue Train (1928) and Peril at End House (1932).
 Hannah is nothing if not ambitious, beginning with not one corpse but three, all of them apparently killed in their rooms at the posh Bloxham Hotel on the same evening, each laid out in the same way, with a monogrammed cufflink placed on the tongue.
 In fact, the complications of this deathly trio make it harder for her to create a narrative with anything like the Christie drive and efficiency.

 Poirot is recognisable: the familiar mannerisms are all there, but there is something laboured about the characterisation, evident in the relentless way we are repeatedly reminded of those “little grey cells.”
-Although Catchpole is the narrator, there are chapters written in the third person in which he reports Poirot’s activities when he was not present.
-And, relatively early in the investigation, Poirot disappears from the narrative entirely for three chapters when he dispatches Catchpole to the village of Great Holling, where the crime had its origins sixteen years earlier.
+Although Catchpole is the narrator, there are chapters written in the third person that report Poirot’s activities when he was not present.
+And, relatively early in the investigation, Poirot disappears from the narrative entirely for three chapters after he has dispatched Catchpole to the village of Great Holling, where the crime had its origins sixteen years earlier.

 It is an awkward narrative, as indeed is the solution.
 Following the Christie tradition, it is revealed in a gathering of all the suspects and, it seems, virtually the entire staff of the Bloxham Hotel.
 Incredibly, it takes Poirot sixty-six laborious pages to explain the solution, and includes another murder in full view of those assembled, thrown in for a bit of climactic excitement, which rather suggests that Poirot has been uncharacteristically careless, to say the least, in his staging of the denouement.
 This drawn-out finale is not in the Christie tradition, and is a product of the convolutions of Hannah’s plot.